jordanjosephc1502/ep10-freedom-project/plan.md

 gather all my info
-start looking at my wireframe too see where imma put it
+look for a bootstrap basic temp start looking at my wireframe too see how imma lay it out start coding
+(ask if i need help)